mk-fg/python-onedrive/README.md

 human-readable "code" (like "resource_quota_exceeded") and descriptive "message".

+Files have a lot of metadata attached to them, parsed from their contents (exif data for photos, office documents metadata, etc).
-API allows to request image-previews of an items.
+API allows to request image-previews of an items, links to which are also available in file (object) metadata.

 According to [SkyDrive interaction guidelines](http://msdn.microsoft.com/en-us/library/live/hh826545#guidelines),